Azure/azure-sphere-samples/Samples/AzureIoT/IoTCentral.md

    Copy the information from the output into the app_manifest.json file in Visual Studio.

    **Note**: Your organization might require consent for the ShowIoTCentralConfig tool to access your Azure IoT Central data in the same way that the Azure API requires such consent.
 In some organizations, [enterprise application permissions](https://docs.microsoft.com/azure-sphere/install/admin-consent) must be granted by an IT administrator.
+1. Save the modified app_manifest.json file.

 ## Build and run the sample

-1. In Visual Studio, save the modified app_manifest.json file.
 1. Ensure that your device is connected to the internet.
+1. Go to the **Build** menu, and select **Build All**.
+Alternatively, open **Solution Explorer**, right-click the CMakeLists.txt file, and select **Build**.
+This will build the application and create an imagepackage file.
+The output location of the Azure Sphere application appears in the Output window.
+1. From the **Select Startup Item** menu, on the tool bar, select **GDB Debugger (HLCore)**.
-1. Press F5 to compile and build the solution, load it onto the device, and start debugging.
+1. Press F5 to start the application with debugging.
+See [Troubleshooting samples](../troubleshooting.md) if you encounter errors.

    When the application starts, you should see output showing that buttons and an LED have been opened, and that device authentication returned `AZURE_SPHERE_PROV_RESULT_OK`.
 The application then starts to send periodic messages with simulated temperatures to IoT Central.